What is CBC? Cannabichromene – Action, Receptors, Uses 2026

 Neuroprotection and neurodegenerative diseases

-How does CBC affect skin and acne?
+How does CBC affect the skin and acne?

 CBC in cosmetic products